dustinpfister/blog_posts/_posts/js-document-location.md

 </html>
 ```

+So this basic example just displays the current href of the page in the browser window, but many one of the most useful aspects of the document location property is that it can be used to preform a client side redirect.

 ## 2 - redirect example with document location

 The href property of a location object can also be set to a url, and when doing so will result in a redirect to that url.
-Although the location object of the document location property is read only a DOMString can be assigned to it that will result in a simular effect as doing so to the href property of the location object
+Although the location object of the document location property is read only a DOMString can be assigned to it that will result in a similar effect as doing so to the href property of the location object

 ```html
 <html>